Managing disk storage in Linux is not just a

 Command – Check the Disk Usage

-du command approximates the space occupied by files and directories.
-It
+The du command estimates the disk space used by

 Basic Syntax